mainmatter/playbook/src/project-procedure/digital-products/README.md

 as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
-Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and verify assumptions as early as possible.
+Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and validate assumptions as early as possible.

 ### User Stories Workshop